 The option exercise price is determined by the compensation committee, following the approval of the board of directors, and specified in each option award agreement.
-In general, and according to our compensation policy, the option exercise price is the market value of the shares on the date of grant in accordance to the ADS market value traded on the Nasdaq Capital Market.
+In general, and according to our compensation policy, the option exercise price is the market value of the shares on the date of grant in accordance to our ordinary share market value traded on the Nasdaq Global Market.